FrankRay78/InstructionOS/README.md

 A 32-bit, x86 operating system written in C.

-InstructionOS is a hobby operating system written with a particular interest in test-driven development and comprehensive unit test coverage integrated from the beginning, something other kernels severely lack.
+InstructionOS is a hobby operating system written with a particular interest in low-level, test-driven development and comprehensive unit test coverage integrated from the beginning, something other kernels severely lack.
+The kernel code is clean, well-structured and commented to maximise educational value.

 ## Features